jjhbotache/easy-site/README.md

 - ~~create user scheduler page~~
 - calendar crud for company admin
    - c
-      - limit the hours the company admin can book an appointment
+      - --limit the hours the company admin can book an appointment-- (can only multipliers)
+      - send an email to the user
    - r ead the appointments
       - ~~show the details in the modal~~
       - ~~use the configs~~